Sensor Lights

 Can be insensitive when walking directly towards the sensor. |

-Can sense movement through some types of walls. |
+Very sensitive to movement including through some types of walls. |

 Can detect occupancy (limited), primarily movement |